CodeforSouth/es.codeformiami.org/README.md

 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)

 #Attribution and Thanks
-From the Code for Miami code repo, special thanks to the following Code for Miami brigade members who contributed to the translation of the Code for Miami copy to Spanish: Miguel Herrnsdorf.
+From the Code for Miami code repo, special thanks to the following Code for Miami brigade members who saw this project to fruition: Cristina Solana, Antonio Llanos.
+And you, if you plan on making improvements to this website!

 From the original Code for Hampton Roads repo: This repo and the site codeforvirginiabeach.org uses Twitter Bootstrap and started from their [Carousel jumbotron](http://twitter.github.com/bootstrap/examples/carousel.html) template.
 They are awesome.